 M2 – Introduction to Public Health topics and their intersection with spatial data

 M3 – Introduction to mapping techniques in the context of Public Health

 M4 – From a spatial analysis of Health data to relevant Public Health knowledge

 How can I be sure I will get the most out of this learning experience?

-In this course, you’re encouraged to engage in conversations around lectures and tutorials topics, share results from the tutorials and learn with your fellow learners and instructors!
+In this course, you’re encouraged to engage in conversations around lectures and tutorials, share results, and learn with your fellow learners and instructors!

 I’m in!
 What do I need to do now?